 Rationale: Buttercream icing made without eggs is shelf-stable and is deemed a low risk food.
 Adding an exception to allow for buttercream icing enables home bakers to legally make high demand items such as cupcakes, wedding cakes, and more.

-Adds new food safety provisions for acidified and fermented foods, including giving health departments authorization to ask for ph tests.
+Adds new food safety provisions for acidified and fermented foods, including a written food safety plan.

 Rationale: Acidified and fermented foods are classified as high risk foods.
-The most effective and economical way to verify that an acidified or fermented food has the proper pH levels to be deemed safe is through pH testing.
-These tests are relatively low-cost to cottage food producers and can provide more food safety assurance to local health departments.
+In order to further ascertain that these products are made safely, cottage food producers must submit a written food safety plan and a representative pH test for each category of acidified/fermented products that they make.
+The food safety plan provides evidence of food safety protocols while the pH test provides evidence that the methodology is safe.
 The new provision also requires acidified and fermented foods that are not canned with a boiling water bath to be refrigerated during transport and sale, per USDA guidelines.

 Updated labeling requirements– more flexibility, but more emphasis on the warning label